Elmzelji/RevPanda/README.md

 1. Clone the project to your local server
 2. Change Credentials on config.php with MySQL Credentials
 3. Change baseURL variable on index.html to the localhost URL of your machine

+## File Structure:
+- ajax.php | Ajax handler for runing all requests
+- config.php | This file where all credntials of the MySql DB beign stored
+- db.php | This file is where we have all methods we use for connecting and querying the database
+- index.html | This file where all the UI and interactions gets served
+- revpanda.sql | This is a mysql DB dump for my local Database